 Base Rent.
 Tenant shall pay Base Rent on or before the first (1st) Business Day of each calendar month.
-The first (1st) payment of Base Rent is due within thirty (30) days after the later of (a) receipt of an invoice from Landlord; or (b) the Commencement Date.
+The first (1st) payment of Base Rent is due ninety (90) days after the Commencement Date.
 Payments of Base Rent for any fractional calendar month will be prorated.
 Tenant shall have no right to abate, reduce, or set-off any Rent due hereunder except as may be expressly provided in this Lease.
 “Rent” means Base Rent and all other amounts payable by Tenant under this Lease.

-[IF IN RFP: Early Termination Option.
-Tenant may terminate this Lease as of the end of the _______ ( ) full calendar month of the Lease Term by notifying Landlord at least _______ ( ) days prior to the effective date of such termination and paying a termination fee of $________ on or before the effective date of such termination.
-Such payment is made in consideration for Landlord’s grant of this termination option to compensate Landlord for concessions given to Tenant and for other good and valuable consideration.
-The termination fee does not constitute payment of rent to Landlord.] <OR> [INTENTIONALLY DELETED.]
+Late Fees.
+If Tenant fails to pay Rent at the time and place where due, and the Rent remains unpaid for 5 calendar days, a late fee of $20,000 will become immediately due and payable and additional late fees of $5,000 per calendar day shall accrue until the late rent and accrued late fee payments are received by Landlord.

 Operating Expenses.